MarcoBonomo/RAG-bot-checker/README.md

 The bookmarklet is a single self-contained IIFE.
 To modify:

 1. Edit `bookmarklet.js`
-2. Test by pasting into your browser's DevTools console
+2. Test by pasting into your browser's DevTools console (without the `javascript:` prefix)
-3. Once happy, prepend `javascript:` and use as a bookmark URL
+3. Once happy, ensure it starts with `javascript:` and save as a bookmark URL
 4. Optionally minify with [bookmarkleter](https://chriszarate.github.io/bookmarkleter/)

 ---